Cheapest Low-Income Car Insurance in Utah

 What Is the Utah Automobile Insurance Plan (UAIP)?

-The Utah Automobile Insurance Plan (UAIP) serves drivers who can't get coverage in the voluntary market.
-The program places eligible drivers with participating insurers at state-regulated rates that run 25% to 50% above standard premiums.
-You qualify if at least one insurer has denied you coverage.
-Apply through a licensed insurance agent with documentation of your denial.
+The Utah Automobile Insurance Plan (UAIP) is a last-resort option for drivers who can't get coverage through the standard market.
+The program assigns eligible drivers to participating insurers at state-regulated rates, which run 25% to 50% above standard premiums.
+You qualify if at least one insurer has denied you coverage, and high-risk car insurance in Utah has stricter eligibility requirements and a separate application process.
+To apply, contact a licensed insurance agent and bring documentation of your denial.

 Cheapest Car Insurance Companies for Low-Income Drivers in Utah